Dog Bite Lawyers

-According to a recent study, dog bites continue to be a major public health issue.
+According to a recent study, dog bites remain a significant public health issue.
 The study reports an average of over 300,000 emergency room visits due to dog bites each year.
-Over 80 percent of these dog bite accidents occurred at home.
+In addition, over 80 percent of these dog bite accidents occurred at home.

 Can You Sue Someone for a Dog Bite?

 Dog bite injury victims could be entitled to take legal action if the dog bite occurs due to someone else’s negligence, such as the owner.
-As expenses start to pile up, you can quickly sink into medical debt, especially if you cannot work while you recover from your injury.
-You shouldn’t be responsible for any costs that you incurred through an unprovoked dog attack.
+As expenses pile up, you can quickly sink into medical debt, especially if you cannot work while recovering from your injury.
+It would help if you weren’t responsible for any costs incurred through an unprovoked dog attack.

 You could recover compensation for expenses and non-financial losses you suffered from the incident through a personal injury lawsuit.
-Depending on the circumstances of your case, you might be able to obtain financial relief for the following:
+For example, depending on the circumstances of your case, you might be able to obtain financial relief for the following: